abdelkhalek97/todo-app-task/README.md

 # Todo-App

-This a repo used in a jenkins pipeline to CI/CD and testing simple node application .\
+This is a repo used in a jenkins pipeline to CI/CD and testing simple node application .\
 application used : https://github.com/dobromir-hristov/todo-app
 - custom jenkins image that has docker installed.
 - The application is deployed on the local machine ip and port 8080.